 By: William C. Head, Criminal Defense Attorney Atlanta GA and ABA Board-Certified DUI Attorney

-Implied consent is the special statute that seeks to legally compel an arrested drunk driver to submit to a breath test, a blood test, or a urine test after the arrest, OR lose the right to drive in Georgia for a FULL year.
+Implied consent is the special statute that seeks to legally compel an arrested drunk driver to submit to a breath test, a blood test, or a urine test after arrest.
+The penalty for non-compliance is that you lose the right to drive in Georgia for a FULL year.
 All 50 states have implied consent laws.
+Plus, the Georgia Supreme Court has repeatedly upheld the lawfulness of these driving privilege laws.

 In general, since this is a post-arrest test that creates evidence, Miranda rights should be required.
 However, most court opinions around the United States have made a “DUI Exception” (for telling a driver his or her rights) to the Constitution for DUI arrests.
 Incriminatory evidence is being legally authorized to be requested from drivers suspended of impaired driving, and (if you are clueless about your legal rights) you can suffer a ONE YEAR suspension of your right to drive.

 Traditionally, Georgia totally suspended any driver who did not submit to testing.
-The Georgia Legislature amended Georgia DUI law on July 1, 2017, to permit a driver who refuses an implied consent test to possibly obtain a 12-month interlock device.
+The Georgia Legislature amended Georgia DUI law on July 1, 2017, to permit a driver who refuses an implied consent test to possibly obtain a 12-month interlock device through a GA DMV full-service center.
 Eligibility is LIMITED to Georgia licensees, and NOT ALL Georgia license holders can get the interlock permit.

 No one under age 21, for example, can apply for the limited permit.
 Ask our DUI attorneys for full information when you call for your FREE lawyer consultation.